 - Deeney (P)71'

 Premier League – Follow the Football match between Watford and Arsenal live with Eurosport.
 The match starts at 17:30 on 14 October 2017.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Marco Silva or Arsène Wenger?
+Who will come out on top in the battle of the managers Javier Gracia or Arsène Wenger?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Watford and Arsenal?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for Watford vs Arsenal.
 Get all the latest on Football: fixtures, results and tables.